Create-With-Code-Master/canvas-cwc-assignment-template/docs/submission.md

 # Submission Instructions

-After completing a lesson:
+After completing the lesson:

 1. Make sure that you have:
    - Commited changes to the **{{site.data.assignment.git-curr-branch}}** branch.
    - Merged the **{{site.data.assignment.git-curr-branch}}** into your **master** branch.
    - Pushed your changes to GitHub.
    - Confirmed that you see your changes on GitHub.
-1. Then, make a copy of the [submission template][template].
+1. Then, get a copy of the [submission template][template].
+1. Rename the file and move it to your class folder on your Google Drive.
 1. Complete the template.
 1. Submit as usual.